 Liquidity pools remove the need for DEXes to rely on market makers for liquidity.
 Whereas users provide liquidity in exchange for incentives.
 These can be trading fees, interest, bonuses, or other incentives unique to the exchange.

 Just as lego has composability (can be put together in different ways), so do DApps in DeFi.
 That means you can mix and match other DApps for various functions.

 The vast majority of DeFi Dapps are open-source.
 That means coding is available for anyone to see and interact with, and scrutinize as they see fit.

 An oracle is used on a blockchain to provide smart contracts with information from the outside world.
 They are an essential part of how smart contracts operate, as they cannot access the data by themselves.
 It is with this information that they provide that smart contracts can be executed.

 Over-collateralized loans form a fundamental part of the DeFi infrastructure.
-In the absence of credit checks, they are a form of insurance if the lender defaults on any loan on a DApp.
+In the absence of credit checks, they are a form of insurance for lenders if the borrower defaults on any loan on a DApp.

 DeFi allows anyone to take part.
 You don’t need a bank account.
 All you need is an internet connection so you can use the DApps.

 A smart contract is a self-executing contract written onto a code of a blockchain.
 They execute when specific stipulations are met.
 Examples include loan agreements, insurance agreements, or the sale of a house.

 This is the process of converting real-world assets such as loans, or real estate, into programmable data to be stored on a blockchain.
 By cutting out the middleman, it takes away many of the overheads and administrative costs, which are usually involved in such procedures.